 Individual Session Organizers

-If you would like to organize one or two sessions on a specific topic and have speakers/presenters lined up, contact the CEA Executive Director at email@example.com by January 31.
+If you would like to organize one or two sessions on a specific topic and have speakers/presenters lined up, contact the conference coordinator at firstname.lastname@example.org by January 31.
 Note the distinction and requirements for "Regular session" (paragraph 2) and "Panel session" (paragraph 3) below under "multi-session programs by affiliate organizations".

 Individual papers must still go through the regular process using the online system to submit a paper.
 However, the "Comments" section of the form should make reference to the special session (e.g., "this paper is part of a special session on International Trade Disputes organized by Prof. Jane Doe").
 The applicable submission and registration deadlines are the same as for regular paper presenters.